 But there's no holding back the tide.
 Australian Open Banking started on 1 July, 2019.
 It's part of the Government's Consumer Data Right (CDR) project, and is modelled on the UK's Open Banking system, set up by the Competition and Markets Authority on behalf of the UK Government, in January 2018.
-Essentially, individuals and businesses control who has access to their financial data - so if they want an approved entity - like a fintech - to access their banking data, the bank is obliged to provide it.
-According to PWC, 71% of SMEs and 64% of adults in the UK will adopt open banking by 2022, and there will be widespread use across the financial sector.
+Essentially, individuals and businesses control who has access to their financial data - so if they want an approved entity - like a bank - to access their banking data, the bank is obliged to provide it.